 Mykonos Things to Do

-We have gathered a list of the Best Things to Do in Mykonos.
-This list includes the absolute must-sees and must-dos on the famous island: places to visit, attractions, where to swim, activities, tours, where to eat and more.
-We have also added some more authentic and upcoming trends.
+We have gathered a list of the best things to do in Mykonos which includes the absolute must-sees and must-dos on the famous island: places to visit, attractions, where to swim, activities, tours, where to eat, and more.

 Open the table of contents to see our proposals of 15+ best things to do once on the island.

 Select a section and you will be directed there.

 - 1. Watch the Sunset at Little Venice

 - 3. Swim at the most amazing beaches

 - 4. Book a Stay at a Boutique Hotel

 - 5. Explore the island with your own car

 - 7. Learn to Cook with a local